IlanPargamin/data_mining/README.md

 ###### Future usage

 ## Data cleaning process
 There is no general rule.
-The data is raw.
-We gave as many IDs as possible to items that appear many times (for example in "required skills" or "verified traits").

 We identified, for bids and budget, the currency, the type of payment (per hour or fixed range) and the amount.

 ## Project status